automl/auto-sklearn/CONTRIBUTING.md

     *   Do you think this might have any implications in the future or how would further work on this look like?
-    *   If you've introduced some new feature, write about who might use it, give a breif code sample to show it and let us know how you tested it!
+    *   If you've introduced some new feature, write about who might use it, give a brief code sample to show it and let us know how you tested it!
     *   If you've fixed a bug, write about why this bug exists in the first place, how you solved it and how a test makes sure it won't pop up again!